 Students who want to appeal their academic suspension status must upload a typed letter of appeal, a letter of recommendation, and supporting documents to the Admissions and Academic Standards Committee.

-Academic suspension appeal packets must be received by the posted deadline for the semester in which the student intends to be reinstated.
+Academic suspension appeal packets must be received by the posted deadline for the semester in which the student intends to enroll.

 Documents Needed to Submit an Academic Suspension Appeal

-Please allow 2-4 weeks to receive a response regarding your academic suspension appeal.
+Please allow at least 4 weeks to receive a response regarding your academic suspension appeal.
+Response time is impacted by the number of appeals received.
 You will receive an email with an official letter regarding the approval or denial of your appeal.
-Please note, only complete appeals packets will be accepted and reviewed by the Admissions and Academic Standards Committee.
+Only complete appeals packets will be accepted and reviewed by the Admissions and Academic Standards Committee.
+Please submit only one appeal; submitting multiple appeals delays the process of decisions and responses.

 For any questions or concerns regarding the academic suspension appeal process, please contact the Admissions and Academic Standards Committee.